iCAS-Lab/2025-computer-architecture-class/Project2/README.md

 - Identify your top three (3) configurations that meet CPI < 2.5 while minimizing total cost.
 - Provide a one-paragraph justification explaining:
   - Why your chosen configuration is cost-optimal under the CPI constraint?
   - How locality (temporal / spatial) or AMAT reasoning supports your choice?
+(For this assignment we assume cache hit time = 0)